Your holiday table needs these potatoes au gratin infused with delicious rosemary flavour and made even creamier with Comte cheese!

 If I had my way I would eat potatoes every day!
 I am such a meat and potato lover.
 What can I say I was brought up by Russian parents!

 Just to clarify don’t eat potatoes every days but when it comes to a holiday dinner potatoes of some kind are a non-negotiable item.

 These rosemary potatoes au gratin are like a warm blanket on a rainy day.
 I want to crawl right in there and never leave.
 NEVER!!

 Anyhow I make creamy potatoes au gratin a few times a year.
 They are always massively popular with Brad and I…Mitchell just got their beauty and Vika…well she is still learning to appreciate all food for all its worth.

-How to add more flavour to your potatoes au gratin
+How to add more flavour

 Good question!
 To impart more flavour into my scalloped potatoes, I infused the cream, they are cooked in, with fresh rosemary, fresh bay leaf and garlic.
 And let me tell you, that extra teeny tiny step made a world of a difference!

 Please don’t skip it because it will give your regular potatoes an oomph they always longed for.

 I also topped them with sharp French Comté cheese, which I absolutely love, but any sharp cheese such as extra mature cheddar or gruyere will do the trick.